-Originally from Japan, wasabi is now known worldwide for its sushi popping qualities.
-This root is ground up into a paste and served with many different fish or vegetarian sushis.
+Originally from Japan, wasabi is now known worldwide for its sushi-popping qualities.
+This root of wasabi plants is ground up into a wasabi paste and served with many different fish or vegetarian sushis.
 While this root was originally used for its antibacterial properties to be eaten with fish, it is now used more so as a condiment than as a food-safe sanitizer.

 Due to the part of this world that these plants evolved in, if growing wasabi from seed, you’ll need to stratify the seed.
 Provide a false winter by putting it in the fridge for up to two months.
 This process helps the seed to know when it’s time to leave dormancy and sprout.

-Many growers also plant wasabi in containers.
+Many growers also plant wasabi in containers, like the Root Pouch grow bags or Air Pots we stock in our store.
 Wasabi growing can be more easily controlled in this type of environment as a smaller amount of gravel, sand, or draining medium is needed in order to control the growing environment.
 Growers will also use shade cloth to keep their new plants out of direct sunlight or place them in a greenhouse in full shade.

 Sun and Temperature

-Wasabi thrives in mild temperatures.
+The wasabi plant thrives in mild temperatures.
 Wasabi leaves need a shady location with no direct sunlight whatsoever and a temperature range between 46-70 degrees Fahrenheit.
-Above 80 degrees the wasabi plants can die, while under 27 degrees the wasabi plants can freeze.
+Above 80 degrees Fahrenheit, the wasabi plants can die, while under 27 degrees the wasabi plants can freeze.